You are reading: A Bintroduction to electronics A Bintroduction to electronics

 Parts

 If you’d like to source a kit for yourself, you can grab the components listed in the bill of materials, or order the entire project from Mouser Electronics.
 If you have any questions about sourcing parts, drop an email to binarx@curtin.edu.au.
+There are 2 options for ordering the parts from Mouser, depending on which microcontrollers you want to use:

 Your cubesat bus